Understanding Digital Credentials

 Open Badges Scenario

-University of Texas at Austin: Badging Competencies in a Paralegal Certificate Program
+University of Texas at Austin: Badging to Recognize Competencies in a Paralegal Certificate Program

 Description: The Center for Professional Education (CPE) at The University of Texas offers a six-month paralegal certificate program.
 Aspiring paralegals are provided with training in the essentials of paralegal practice, as well as in a range of specialization areas, such as torts, contracts, family law, administrative law, immigration law, etc. Throughout the program, participants learn to undertake defined activities, often requiring that they produce and manage documents in accordance with rigorous requirements and processes.
 Many of these activities have outcomes/deliverables for which clear and concise criteria can be defined, making them prime candidates for parallel efforts in competency development and badging.